Bachelor of Science in Nutrition and Dietetics: Concentration in Foods and Community Nutrition

 |Does this major require any pre-work from me before I attend orientation or register for classes?||

 Students may register for courses without meeting with an advisor.
-However, we do have an advising process and ask that all upper-division/transfer students meet with a faculty advisor to develop an advising folder which includes a semester by semester course plan.
-Freshman we ask to meet with our Academic Counselors at the Student Resource Center (SRC) in HSS 254 as they are quite knowledgeable regarding program prerequisites/requirements.
+However, we do have an advising process and ask that all upper-division/transfer students meet with a major advisor to develop an advising folder which includes a semester by semester course plan.
+Freshman we ask to meet with our Academic Counselors at the SRC in HSS 254 as they are quite knowledgeable regarding program prerequisites/requirements.

 Does this major have GE courses that are met in major?